Schezwan Paneer Paratha Recipe

 Note – Keep the remaining dough balls covered with a cloth to prevent them from drying.

-Dust the ball with dry flour and roll using a rolling pin to make a 5-inch round.
+Step 7: Dust the ball with dry flour, then roll it with a rolling pin to make a 5-inch round.

 Dough ball rolled to a make a 5 inch circle.

-Spread 2-3 tablespoon of grated paneer all over.
+Step 9: Spread 2-3 tablespoon of grated paneer evenly over the surface.

 Schezwan sauce, paneer and coriander sprinkled over the dough.